INFO 12 - Carrels and group study rooms

 1. General

-In the University Library there are in total seven rooms for group work and seven carrels provided, and all are equipped with power supply and Internet access for notebooks brought along.
-Two of the seven group workrooms are equipped with beamers, another group workroom with a smart display.
+In the University Library there are in total eight rooms for group work and seven carrels provided, and all are equipped with power supply and Internet access for notebooks brought along.
+Two of the eight group workrooms are equipped with beamers, another group workroom with a smart display.
 The group workrooms with beamers and the 5 carrels for use for a maximum of 4 weeks must be booked at the Information desk High demand for these rooms means that members of the university (students and staff members) are given priority over other visitors of the library.

 3. Individual work cabins (carrels)